minnalabs/easely-docs/docs/4-collections-and-features/1-collections-overview.md

 ### Bespoke Contracts: The Easely Way

-"Why would anyone ever use a shared contract?" you may ask
+"Why would anyone ever use a shared contract?" you may ask.
+Because it's easy.
+And it was the easiest way to create your own NFT collection until Easely came along.
+But with Easely, you can own your own smart contract.
+And beyond just visually defining your collection, having your own smart contract is the only way to provide **token-gated utility** to your community.
+Some popular examples include:
+* Community access (e.g. Discord channels via [Collab.Land](https://collab.land/))
+* Airdrops
+* Event access (e.g. token-gated tickets via [Tokenproof](https://tokenproof.xyz/))
+* Metaverse
+* Galleries
+* So much more!